roartiz/Minecraft-Builder/README.md

 An up-to-date collection of installation instructions for Minecraft files, utilites, and mods.

 ### Getting Started
-><sup>This guide covers setting up both installations you'll need to access the servers, Vanilla Minecraft (referred to as Paper, from here on out) and the modded installation. *Please pay careful attention to the version numbers, as they are very similar.* Both methods are listed below:</sup>
+>This guide covers setting up both installations you'll need to access the servers, Vanilla Minecraft (referred to as Paper, from here on out) and the modded installation. *Please pay careful attention to the version numbers, as they are very similar.* Both methods are listed below.

 # Table of Contents